Singapore Marina Bay skyline at dusk with Marina Bay Sands and the financial district illuminated across the water

 How We Ranked These

-Properties that scored highly on absolute luxury but had limited business infrastructure (small executive lounges, limited in-house dining, weak airport-to-hotel logistics) ranked lower than properties built around the working business traveller.
-Several Singapore palace-tier hotels with weaker business infrastructure fell down the ranking; several smaller boutiques with serious working executive-lounge-and-dining programmes punched above their tier.
+Properties that scored highly on absolute luxury but had limited business infrastructure (small executive lounges, limited in-house dining, weak airport-to-hotel logistics) ranked lower than properties built around the business traveller.
+Several Singapore palace-tier hotels with weaker business infrastructure fell down the ranking; several smaller boutiques with serious executive-lounge-and-dining programmes punched above their tier.

 The shortlist, kept short

 Twenty Singapore hotels is twenty executive-lounges and twenty Marina-Bay-vs-Orchard positioning variations to compare on a deadline.
-Subscribe to The King's Suite for the editor-pruned shortlist, sent quarterly — five hotels we would book for a Singapore business trip this week, with the room number, the executive lounge strategy, and the dinner-reservation we would deploy.
+Subscribe to The King's Suite for the editor-pruned shortlist, sent quarterly, five hotels we would book for a Singapore business trip this week, with the room number, the executive lounge strategy, and the dinner-reservation we would deploy.